-At night they regenerate almost 100%, but not completely, because of the 25% residual pressure on discs as we sleep.
+At night you renerate almost 100%, but not completely, because of the 25% residual pressure on discs as we sleep.

-and as discs flatten you can lose up to 5 cm in height.
+and through this process we can lose up to 5 cm in height.

-If lying down released all pressure, we could regenerate completely every day.
+If lying down reduced the pressure to 0% we could regenerate completely every day.

 Weight training, aerobics and most sport intensify compression.

-Spinal nerves and facet joints rely on discs to maintain the spaces between vertebrae.
+Spinal nerves and facet joints rely on discs to maintain the gaps between vertebrae.